 Silver and Lead

-Both villages are sleepy and soothing settlements that offer a gentler pace of life due in part to a complete lack of through-traffic.
-Folk simply don’t drive through on their way to somewhere else.
-Meaning quiet country lanes and an abundance of wildlife.
+Both Bere Ferrers and Bere Alston are sleepy and soothing settlements that offer a gentler pace of life due in part to a complete lack of through traffic.
+Folk simply don’t drive by on their way to somewhere else.
+Meaning quiet country lanes.

 It wasn’t always that way.
 The Bere Peninsula supported a thriving silver and lead mining community for hundreds of years.
-The Tamar River would have been thick with boats transporting silver, timber and oak-bark.
-Then, when the direct rail link with Plymouth opened, the peninsula became a very popular excursion centre.
-It stayed that way right up to the outbreak of war.
-If fact it is said that on the day the Line opened as many as 30 people presented themselves for breakfast at the only inn in the village.
-The elderly landlady was run off off her feet and the inn’s resources were overwhelmed.
-Just a week later and after some nifty modifications, the inn became a hotel.
-It remains a hotel to this very day!
+The Tamar River would have been thick with boats transporting silver, timber, and oak bark.
+Then, when the direct rail link with Plymouth opened, the peninsula became a very popular excursion center and stayed that way right up to the outbreak of war.
+In fact, it is said that on the day the rail line opened as many as 30 people presented themselves for breakfast at the only inn in the village.
+The elderly landlady was run off her feet and the inn’s resources were overwhelmed.
+Just a week later and after some nifty modifications, the inn became a hotel and remains so to this very day!

 What’s in a Name?

-We’ll get back on board our train and leave Bere Alston station behind.
-As the wheels grind slowly but surely away from the station, the train will make its way along a massive embankement that when built, absorbed some 140 million cubic yards of rock!
+Back onboard the train at Bere Alston station, the wheels grind slowly but surely away from the station, and the train makes its way along a massive embankment that when built, absorbed some 140 million cubic yards of rock!

-Then onward through a 63 ft deep cutting to Bere Ferrers where we’ll wave goodbye to the peninsula and cross the Tavy bridge with its clanking iron middle section, at the mouth of the river Tavy.
+Then onward through a 63 ft deep cutting to Bere Ferrers where the line leaves the peninsula and cross the Tavy bridge with its eight iron bowstring braced girders, at the mouth of the River Tavy.

-A little further one, the train might pick up some speed along a half mile embankment at the water’s edge known as the Tamerton Flat.
-We’ll enjoy spectacular views of Brunel’s Royal Albert Bridge before turning inland towards Devonport and Plymouth.
+A little further one, the train might pick up some speed along a half-mile embankment at the water’s edge known as the Tamerton Flat.
+At this point, spectacular views of Brunel’s Royal Albert Bridge dominate the big picture windows of the carriages, before the train turns inland towards Devonport and Plymouth.

 And Finally to Plymouth, Britain’s Ocean City